Justify (horse)

 On September 11, 2019, it was revealed via The New York Times that Justify tested positive for scopolamine, a banned substance that can be performance enhancing, in excess of what is normally found in tainted feed.
-The positive came just a few days after the Santa Anita Derby and would have normally resulted in a disqualification but the California Horse Racing Board ultimately dismissed the case.
+The positive came just a few days after his win in the 2018 Santa Anita Derby.
+In December 2023 a court judge ordered that stewards issue a new ruling that would effectively disqualify Justify from that race.

 Background

 Justify is a chestnut stallion with a large white blaze on his forehead.
-He was bred in Kentucky by Canadian John D. Gunther, who runs Glennwood Farm in Versailles, Kentucky with his daughter Tanya.
+He was bred in Kentucky by Canadian John D. Gunther, who runs Glennwood Farm in Versailles, Kentucky, with his daughter Tanya.
 Although the Gunthers have a small breeding operation, their 2015 foals also included Without Parole, a Grade I winner at Royal Ascot, Vino Rosso, a graded stakes winner who raced against Justify in both the Kentucky Derby and Belmont Stakes, and Grade I winner Competitionofideas.
 For this accomplishment, Gunther earned the 2018 Eclipse Award for Outstanding Breeder.
 Gunther also bred Justify's dam, Stage Magic, a stakes-placed daughter of Ghostzapper.
 Stage Magic was subsequently named the 2018 Kentucky Broodmare of the Year.

 Justify was part of the second-last crop of Scat Daddy, who won the Champagne Stakes and Florida Derby.
 Although Scat Daddy ran in America on the dirt, as a stallion he first made his reputation in Europe and South America as a turf sire, with Grade I winners including Lady Aurelia and Caravaggio His stud fee when he was bred to Stage Magic in 2014 was only $35,000, though it was scheduled to increase to $100,000 in 2016.
 However, Scat Daddy died prematurely at the age of eleven in December 2015.

 Justify was sold at the 2016 Keeneland September Yearling Sales for $500,000 to a recently formed partnership between WinStar Farm (60% ownership), China Horse Club (25%) and SF Racing (15%), the latter run by employees of George Soros's investment firm.
 David Hanley, general manager of WinStar, said that Justify stood out at the sales.
 "He was a beautiful yearling – had great balance and leg, great shoulder, and lovely length and neck, and power", he said.
 "For a big horse, he was very light on his feet, with good action and good energy."
 In early March 2018, SF Racing sold a share to Starlight Racing, then Sol Kumin's Head of Plains partners also bought a share in late March.